Skip to main content

 A claw is an OpenClaw instance backed up by MemoryClaw.
 You can have multiple claws on the same machine, each pointing to a different OpenClaw directory, or across different machines.
 Each claw has its own backup history and storage.
 Use memoryclaw claws add to register additional claws.

 Use the multi-claw system.
 Run memoryclaw claws add to register each OpenClaw directory as a separate claw.
 Each claw has its own name, backup history, and schedule.
 Switch between them with memoryclaw claws switch.
-Free plan supports 1 claw; Pro supports up to 10.
+Every plan supports unlimited claws — install MemoryClaw on as many machines as you like.

 Install MemoryClaw on the new machine, log in with your account, then run memoryclaw pull --claw_id <claw-name>.
 Your passphrase will be required to decrypt.
 The restore automatically configures the local claw identity so future backups continue seamlessly.